 The area’s brewery scene is also noteworthy.
-Left Hand Brewing Co. and Oskar Blues’ Tasty Weasel Taproom are longtime favorites, while 300 Suns, Longs Peak Pub & Taphouse, Großen Bart, Shoes & Brews, Wibby and SKEYE have emerged in recent years.
+Left Hand Brewing Co. and Oskar Blues’ Tasty Weasel Taproom are longtime favorites, while 300 Suns, Longs Peak Pub & Taphouse, Großen Bart, Shoes & Brews, Wibby, SKEYE, Open Door and Bootstrap have emerged in recent years.
 The latest additions to the roster are Outworld Brewing, Primitive Beer and Brewmented, a new homebrew supply store, offers a taproom and a brew-on-premise system — allowing aspiring brewers to use on-site equipment to create their own beer, wine, mead, cider or kombucha.

-For a little twist on adult beverages, visit St. Vrain Cidery or one of the town’s several craft-spirits distilleries — Still Cellars is a microdistillery and arthouse featuring organic spirits like whiskey barley and apple eau de vie, plus live performances and film screenings, while Dry Land Distillers creates spirits inspired by Colorado’s lands and iconic places in the American West.
+For a little twist on adult beverages, visit St. Vrain Cidery or one of the town’s craft-spirits distilleries.
+Still Cellars is a microdistillery and arthouse featuring organic spirits like whiskey barley and apple eau de vie, plus live performances and film screenings, while Dry Land Distillers creates spirits inspired by Colorado’s lands and iconic places in the American West.

-Now it’s time for a snack: The Art of Cheese is a local cheesemaking school with a range of courses that cover cheesemaking, pairings, tours, cheese tasting and more.
+Now it’s time for a snack: The Art of Cheese is a local cheese-making school with courses that cover cheese making, pairings, tasting and more.
 For more cheesiness, there’s also Cheese Importers and Haystack Mountain Goat Dairy, both with culinary experiences to explore.

-For a heartier meal, options range from casual hangouts to upscale bistros, and everything in between.
+For a heartier meal, options range from casual hangouts to upscale bistros and everything in between.
 Downtown, make your way to rustic-chic The Roost or Pumphouse Brewery for pub-style fare.
-If you’re traveling along Highway 66 toward Rocky Mountain National Park, Praha Restaurant is a can’t-miss establishment tucked into a quaint, redbrick house, with a Czech-focused menu and Old World ambience that have beckoned diners for a decade.
+For killer St. Louis-style ribs, pulled pork and hot links, Georgia Boys is a beloved barbecue joint.

-History buffs should check out the Dougherty Museum’s impressive collection of restored antique automobiles, farm equipment, musical instruments and more.
+History buffs should check out the Dougherty Museum’s impressive collection of restored antique automobiles, farm equipment and more.
 Open on weekends from June through August, the museum came to be in 1977, thanks to a longtime local farmer who was inspired by the Ford Museum in Michigan.
-Highlights include the 1902 Mobile Steamer, which may have been the first car in Boulder County.
 Meanwhile, the Agricultural Heritage Center explores the area’s agricultural history through interactive exhibits and a 1909 farmhouse furnished with items from that era.

-For those seeking thrills, Mile-Hi Skydiving Center (where the Denver Broncos’ Thunderstorm sky-diving team trains) hosts excursions to Longs Peak for divers of all experience levels.
-There’s also the Warrior Playground, an outdoor obstacle course and training facility, styled after those on “American Ninja Warrior,” where visitors eight and older can take classes to hone their ninja skills.
+For those seeking thrills, Mile-Hi Skydiving Center (where the Denver Broncos’ Thunderstorm sky-diving team trains) hosts excursions to Longs Peak for all experience levels.
+There’s also the Warrior Playground, an outdoor obstacle course and training facility, styled after those on “American Ninja Warrior,” where visitors can hone key ninja skills.